Print

 Instructions

 1. Preliminary note: This cookie dough requires at least 3 hours of chilling, but I prefer to chill the dough overnight.
-The colder the dough, the thicker the cookies.
+The colder the dough, the easier it is to handle and shape.

-2. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 2–3 minutes.
+2. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and light in color, about 3 minutes.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
 Add the egg and vanilla, and then beat on high speed until combined.
 Scrape down the sides and up the bottom of the bowl as needed.

 5. Preheat oven to 350°F (177°C).
 Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-6. Scoop 2 Tablespoons of dough and divide in half.
+6. Scoop 2 Tablespoons (40g) of dough and divide in half.
 Roll each half into a ball.
 Make a thumb indent into 1 ball and place a caramel candy in the center.
 Top with other ball of dough and seal down the sides, enclosing the candy inside.
 Repeat with remaining dough and caramel candies.
-Arrange 2–3 inches apart on the baking sheets and lightly sprinkle sea salt on top of each.
 Tip: The cookie dough is certainly sticky, so wipe your hands clean after every few balls of dough you shape.

 Notes